Allah Bux Soomro

 Allah Bux Soomro was born in 1900 in Shikarpur in Sindh in an affluent family.
 He founded the Sind Ittehad Party and served as the Chief Minister of Sindh from 23 March 1938 to 18 April 1940 and 7 March 1941 to 14 October 1942.
 He was assassinated, by assailants thought to belong to the All India Muslim League, in 1943.
 Soomro had three sons and five daughters.

 Early life

 Allah Bux Soomro was born in the family fief of Shikarpur in northern Sindh in 1900.
-His father, Muhammad Umar Soomro, was the hereditary chief of the Soomro Rajputs.
+He was a member of the Soomro (Jat) clan of Sindh.
 He got his early education at Thull tehsil of Jacobabad in 1910.
 Later, he got admission in higher secondary school in Shikarpur in 1911, and passed his matriculation examinations in 1918 and joined his father's contract business.
 His father was famous contractor and businessman in the region.

 Career

 Soomro joined politics at an early age and was elected to the Jacobabad municipality in 1923.
 In 1928, he was elected as a member of local board at Sukkur district, and later became its president in 1930.
 In 1931, he was granted the title of 'little Khan Bahadur'.